mem48/geocompr/main.md

 library(tidyverse)
 ```

-- We will also make use of the `world` and `worldbank_df` data sets.
-Note that loading the **spData** package automatically attaches these data sets to your global environment:
+- We will also make use of the `world` and `worldbank_df` datasets.
+Note that loading the **spData** package automatically attaches these datasets to your global environment:

 ```r